Beyond Human Data: Scaling Self-Training for Problem-Solving with Language Models: Related work

 \item \textbf{Expert Iteration}~(ExiT)~\citep{anthony2017thinking} alternates between two steps: expert improvement and policy distillation.
 During the expert improvement step (E-step), we combine a base policy with a search procedure to generate samples from a better policy, called the expert policy.
 Then, in the policy distillation step (M-step), we use these expert samples to train the base policy in a supervised way, effectively improving it to match the expert policy.
 While ExiT used monte-carlo tree-search, we simply use temperature sampling for collecting samples from the expert policy in \rest{}.
 That said, improving the E-step in \rest{} using the ExIT framework via search and planning procedures with language models would be interesting for future work.
 For example, \citet{huang22selfimprove} implement a single iteration of \method{} on simple math reasoning problems.
 However, unlike our setup, they do not assume access to a correctness reward and instead employ majority-voting~\citep{wang2023selfconsistency} as a search procedure within the E-step.

-\item \textbf{Self-Taught Reasoner}~(STaR)~\citep{zelikman2022star} employed greedy decoding instead of temperature sampling for the E-step in \method{}.
+\item \textbf{Self-Taught Reasoner}~(STaR)~\citep{zelikman2022star} employed greedy decoding instead of temperature sampling for the E-step in \method{}, which is restricted to one model-generated solution per problem during data collection.
 Additionally, STaR proposed rationalization as an alternative to temperature sampling, where the language model is provided with the correct answer as part of the input to generate correct solutions for difficult problems.
 However, in our preliminary experiments, rationalization leads to substantial increase in false positive solutions that result in correct answer but with incorrect reasoning.

 \item \textbf{Rejection Sampling Fine-tuning}~(RFT)~\citep{yuan2023scaling} improves reasoning performance on GSM8K and corresponds to running a single generate~(E-step) and improve~(M-step) of \method{}.
 While RFT demonstrated limited performance improvements on GSM8K with increasing language model capacity, \method{} achieves larger gains on more challenging APPS and MATH benchmarks when scaling PaLM 2 model capacity.
 Moreover, we observe that using multiple iterations of \method{} result in larger performance gains.